jamijam/account-opening/README.md

 ## Testing the use case

 1. In the GitHub project go to `test-images` and download `id.jpg` and `selfie.jpg`.
-Provide these two images in the 1st step and click `Verify` button.
+Provide these two images in the 1st step of application window and click `Verify` button.

     * HyperVerge Face Match API will get executed to validate the provided identity document and selfie.
     * Match confidence level will be provided as the output.